guthom/labstreaminglayer_ros/README.md

             return msg
     ```
-    You should be able to do basicly what you want withing the converters you just need to keep to the defined ROS-message and LSL structures at the end.
+    You should be able to do basically what you want within the converters you just need to stick to the defined ROS-message and LSL structures at the end.

 3. **Add the new converter to the _ _init_ _ file of the converter directory**: